doubleedesign/chat-app/README.md

 In a relational database, constraints such as requiring a channel belong to exactly one valid group, a group's link to its users being removed when the group is deleted, and similar behaviours could be enforced at the database level using commands like `[key] REFERENCES [other table's field]` for linking relationships, and `ON DELETE CASCADE` for preventing orphaned data.

 The constraint of making this work in a JSON-like structure meant I had to implement logic at the code level to ensure data integrity.
-I did this by creating REST API endpoints for all valid interactions.
+I did this by creating REST API endpoints for all valid interactions, and including constraint logic (such as not allowing a user to be created if an account with that email already exists) in the underlying code.

 ### API endpoints